elhouso/CivSolara/docs/constitution/index.md

     3. The Vice-Chancellor of the Imperial Federation has the right to access the Treasury of the Imperial Federation with the approval of the King of the Imperial Federation or the Senate.
     4. The Vice-Chancellor of the Imperial Federation has the right to assume the constitutional duties and rights granted to the Chancellor of the Imperial Federation, when the King of the Imperial Federation and at least 50% of the Senate deems it necessary.
 This right cannot be granted for more than remaining duration of the Chancellor and can be revoked with 50% vote of the Senate and support from the King of the Imperial Federation.
     5. The Vice-Chancellor of the Imperial Federation can be removed with at least 50% vote of the Senate.
+11. The Chancellor reserves the right to veto a bill that is passed with less than 2/3 majority within 24 hours after passage.

 ---